-Part 4 of our Brown v Board at 65 series pushes back on the narrative that desegregation is solely about black and white kids.
-David Hinojosa helps us better understand the Latinx perspective on integration from before Brown through today.
+Part 4 of our Brown v Board at 65 series pushes back on the narrative that desegregation is solely about Black and White kids.
+David Hinojosa helps us better understand Latinx perspectives on integration from before Brown through today.

 -San Antonio Independent School District v.
 Rodriguez

 -Mendez v.
 Westminster

 -Santamaria v.
 Dallas ISD

 -Patricia Gandara on the triple segregation of Latinx people